Do GOVERNMENTS have needs? Do and institutions have needs?

 Let’s start with an unusual and quite unfamiliar concept:“Governments don’t have needs.”

-What makes this statement sound unfamiliar is that it is just that — “unfamiliar”.
-Most of us have grown up with the concept that governments have needs.
+This statement sounds unusual because we don’t talk about institutions as having needs.
+However, most of us have grown up with the concept that governments do indeed have needs.
 After all, isn’t that what they do?
 They take actions, and make decisions in order to get their needs met?
 The answer, semantically speaking, is NO!

 Governments are organizations.
-They’re representations of a group of people with similar interests … and those people all share similar NEEDS.
+They are representations of a group of people with similar interests … and those people all share similar NEEDS.

 Governments take actions and make decisions that get the needs met of the majority of their members or representatives (or so we hope).

 In the case of “representative” governments (such as is in the US and other democratic countries), the members represent the needs of their constituents, and act accordingly.
 In the case of autocratic governments, the members (or member) seeks to get their own needs met, or to get the needs of a select few met.

 Governments (and similar institutional bodies) are formed because the members have a need in common.
 They are by definition needs driven and needs defined.
 Therefore, it is certainly reasonable to look at the actions and decisions they take as meeting the needs of their members at worst, or their constituents at best.